Covid-19 outbreak at Cork primary school may lead to closure

 A Co Cork primary school which is dealing with a Covid-19 outbreak has warned it may have to close in the coming days .

-Scoil Bhríde in Rathcormac said “despite the best efforts of children, parents and staff” they find themselves with a “serious outbreak of Covid”.
+Scoil Bhríde in Rathcormac said “despite the best efforts of children, parents and staff”, it has been hit by a “serious outbreak of Covid.”

-In a letter to parents issued on Sunday, the principal said the Covid situation had “deteriorated significantly”.
+In a letter to parents on Sunday, the principal Margaret Howard said the Covid situation had “deteriorated significantly”.

 “We now have cases at every class level and among school staff.
 We have yet to be notified of the results from many of the Covid-19 tests that were administered over the last few days.”